 Southwest United States

 The Southwest region of the United States is characterized by its hot and dry climate.
 There is a range in elevation throughout the region due to the mountain ranges and valleys in the north and the west.
-The climate in the southern part of the region is shaped by deserts.
-The aridity in this area can take a toll on your home exterior and entrances if your home is not maintained and protected.
+Deserts shape the climate in the southern part of the region.
+The aridity in this area can take a toll on Southwest homes’ exteriors and entrances if they aren’t maintained and protected.